skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 right.
 I would also like to see the orb in safer hands.
 There is no need for you to face the armies of Mordan, and we are eager to see the orb in a more secure location.
-All you need to do is give me the orb, and you can go on your way", he holds out his hand to receive the orb as he says this.
+All you need to do is give me the orb, and you can go on your way," he holds out his hand to receive the orb as he says this.

 The party is a bit shocked at this.
 They have been looking for a way to unload the orb, but now that they are faced with someone who wants it, they are suspicious.

-"Come now, give it here", Tarvis says when they fail to respond.
+"Come now, give it here," Tarvis says when they fail to respond.

 The party gathers together and begins whispering among themselves.
 They obviously don't trust this guy.
 They don't know what his angle